Youth + Social Change through Youth Action Councils

 Opportunities ― When an organization creates a Youth Action Council, it becomes essential to provide real, practical and obvious opportunities for that group to change the world.
 Developing SMART goals, identifying useful tools and other resources, and having Youth Advisory Councils conduct meaningful evaluations and reflect on their work midcourse and at the end of their projects is essential.

 Share your thoughts in the comments below!
-For more information about how The Freechild Project can support a Youth Action Council in your community or organization, contact us.
+For more information about how Freechild Institute can support a Youth Action Council in your community or organization, contact us.